milemihailov/milemihailov/README.md

 - Frameworks: .NET Core, ASP.NET Core, Blazor
 - Other Skills: EF, MudBlazor, HTML5, CSS3

-🚀 Current Projects
+🚀 Current Project
-MachineControlHub: Machine Control Hub is an intuitive host designed to manage and monitor 3D printers with Marlin firmware.
+##### MachineControlHub: Machine Control Hub is an intuitive host designed to manage and monitor 3D printers with Marlin firmware.

 👯 I’m looking to collaborate on simmilar projects.